drtrigon/eagle-view/README.md

 2. enable travis CI
     * https://docs.travis-ci.com/user/getting-started#To-get-started-with-Travis-CI
     * on https://travis-ci.org/profile use the "Sync" button to sync to your github account and enable eagle-view repo
-    * in https://travis-ci.org/[your-user-name]/eagle-view/settings set the Environment Variables GIT_USER (your github username) and GIT_PASS (your github password - mark it as hidden!)
+    * in https://travis-ci.org/[your-user-name]/eagle-view/settings set the Environment Variables GIT_USER (your github username) and GIT_PASS (your github password - mark it as hidden!) - see [example](https://travis-ci.org/drtrigon/eagle-view/settings)
 3. upload your eagle files (.sch and .brd) to your fork
     * use "Upload files" button on github
     * upload both files at the same time as each upload triggers a travis run/build